mfarzi/liverquant/README.md

 > Note: The image tile used in this example is download from [histology page](https://gtexportal.org/home/histologyPage) with the tissue sample ID _GTEX-12584-1526_.

-The libarary implements three main methods to identify fat globules.
+The libarary implements two main methods to identify fat globules.

 ### <code>detect_fat_globules</code>
 Retreive a binary mask for fat vacoules from input RGB image tile.
 - Parameters:
   - img: {numpy.ndarray}: input RGB image tile in range [0, 255]
-  - mask=None: {numpy.ndarray}: binary mask (either 0 or 255) for regions-of-interest
+  - mask: {numpy.ndarray}: binary mask (either 0 or 255) for regions-of-interest [default=None]
-  - lowerb=None: {list: 3}: inclusive lower bound array in HSV-space for color segmentation
+  - lowerb: {list: 3}: inclusive lower bound array in HSV-space for color segmentation [default=[0, 0, 200]]
-  - upperb=None: {list: 3}: inclusive upper bound array in HSV-space for color segmentation
+  - upperb: {list: 3}: inclusive upper bound array in HSV-space for color segmentation [default=[180, 25, 255]]
-  - overalp=0: {int}: globules with centre inside overlap region will be excluded to avoid double-counting in whole-slide-image
+  - overalp: {int}: globules with centre inside overlap region will be excluded to avoid double-counting in whole-slide-image [default=0]
-  - resolution=1.0: {float}: pixel size in micro-meter
+  - resolution: {float}: pixel size in micro-meter [default=1]
-  - min_diameter=5.0: {float}: minimum diameter of a white blob to be considered as a fat globule
+  - min_diameter: {float}: minimum diameter of a white blob to be considered as a fat globule [default=5]
-  - max_diameter=100.0: {float}: maximum diameter of a white blob to be considered as a fat globule
+  - max_diameter: {float}: maximum diameter of a white blob to be considered as a fat globule [default=100]
 - Returns:
   - mask: {numpy.ndarray}: binary mask (either 0 or 255) for identified fat vacuoles